acestronautical/nickelmenu-js/README.md

-# Nickel Menu Configuration Generator
+# NickelMenu Configuration Generator

-This project is a web-based configuration generator for customizing the Nickel menu on Kobo e-readers.
+This project is a web-based configuration generator for customizing NickelMenu on Kobo e-readers.
 It allows users to dynamically create configuration files tailored to their preferences.

 ## Try it Out

-You can try the Nickel Menu Configuration Generator live [here](https://acestronautical.github.io/nickelmenu-js/).
+You can try the NickelMenu Configuration Generator live [here](https://acestronautical.github.io/nickelmenu-js/).

 ## Credits and License